JonathanMEdwards/subtext10/doc/language.md

 '(1+(2+3))' match-expr?()
 not{'1+2' match-expr?()}
 ```
-Note how in this example, if one clause of the `try` structure rejects then the next one is evaluated using the original input selection, which is sometimes called _backtracking_.
+Note how in this example, if one clause of the `try` block rejects then the next one is evaluated using the original input selection, which is sometimes called _backtracking_.

 ### Syntax trees